mukta-strot/marathi-vachva/index.md

 This project is being developed as an effort to help prevent the evergrowing influence of the English language on the Marathi language.

-The objective is to **reduce the usage of unnecessary English vocabulary in Marathi language.**.
+The objective is to **reduce the usage of unnecessary English vocabulary in Marathi language.**

 I am not against the use of English words in Marathi.
 I feel it is ok to use them where it is absolutely necessary, but the **unnoticed, unintentional and unnecessary** use of English words is something that I am trying to avoid and make people aware of.

 ### Overview (TLDR)